 Mr. Reis-Moniz joined the virtual meeting and introduced himself as being with Ohana Hui Ventures as well as Friends of Waimanalo, a non-profit organization.
 Mr. Reis-Moniz wanted to respond to the question on how they were going to get funding for the warehouse space.
 He said they have community relationships, help homelessness, job training, and work with schools from Waianae, Nanakuli, Waimanalo, and Kailua, and have connections with Surf the Nations.
 They are working with Whitmore Village and have started talking to the farmers and people in the community to see what their needs are.
 They are non-profit so we get grants for helping with the homeless, and to provide training to build up trades academy which not only helps the people to learn about the culture, but it helps people to get job training.
 They partner with a lot of the unions.
+They introduce them to the unions who guarantee an interview for each of the people that go through their program.
 They also have funders who want to partner with them because they support their mission.
 Farming is a great asset, but without community buy-in it will be difficult.
 They want to educate, train the community on what they call "the passport", which includes forklift, CDL certification.
 They also have defensive driving, carpentry and partners in the farming area from industrial hemp to food.
 They are trying to partner with, and get to know, the farmers and the Hawaiian cultural practitioners in the community.